Can Poodles Live Outside? 2026 Guide to Poodle Outdoor Safety

 • Limit the time they spend outside and in direct sunlight

-To learn much more about sunburn and how it affects your dog, I wrote this article a few months back.
+To learn much more about sunburn and how it affects your dog, I wrote this article.
 In it, you’ll learn exactly what steps to take to protect your poodle’s skin, as well as the best products to help you protect your poodle from the sun.

 How to Help a Poodle Keep Cool